 Nativist theory by Noam Chomsky

-- Idea was later renamed Universal Grammar (UG)
+- The idea was later renamed Universal Grammar (UG).

-- Linguistic input alone is insufficient to explain how they learn language
+- Linguistic input alone is insufficient to explain how they learn a language.

-- Child need to be actively engaged in the environment
+- A child needs to be actively engaged in the environment.

 Behaviorist theory by B.F.
 Skinner